How To Stop Blossom End Rot

 In addition to making sure you have consistent moisture levels in your soil, you can fortify your plants when you put them in the ground to make sure they get plenty of calcium throughout the season.

-Many people use garden lime to adjust their garden pH and add calcium at the time of planting.
-This will treat the entire garden soil.
-(If your soil pH doesn’t need adjusting, use gypsum instead of lime.)
-You can also add 2-3 Tums tablets or other calcium carbonate antacid to each planting hole to add extra calcium.
+Many people test their soil at the beginning of the season, and use garden lime to adjust their garden pH and add calcium, according to test results.
+This will treat the entire garden.
+If your soil pH doesn’t need adjusting, you can use gypsum instead of lime to add calcium to the whole garden.

-tomatoes with blossom end rot on the vine
+hand holding tomato with blossom end rot on the vine

 4 from 3 votes